RedisTimeSeries/RedisTimeSeries/docs/commands/ts.mget.md

 TS.MGET [WITHLABELS | SELECTED_LABELS label...]
 FILTER filter...
 ```
 - FILTER _filter_...
-  For certain read commands a list of filters needs to be applied.

   This is the list of possible filters:
   - _label_`=`_value_ - _label_ equals _value_
   - _label_`!=`_value_ - label doesn't equal _value_
   - _label_`=` - _key_ does not have the label _label_